Climate security: Climate security practices

 These practices stem from a variety of actors with different motivations in the sphere of development, diplomacy and defence.
 An example is the Arms to Farms project in Kauswagan municipality, the Philippines.
 An insurgency in the area was aggravated by food insecurity because irregular rainfall that caused poor harvests led to an uptick in insurgent recruitment sparking further violence.
 The project successfully integrated former insurgents into the community by training them in agricultural methods and fostering trust between communities, increasing food security, peace and human security overall.
 Another example is a division of the UN peacekeeping mission in Mali (MINUSMA) that seeks to solve community conflicts, which can stem from climate change caused resource shortages.
 One project in Kidal built a new and more effective water pump in order to solve the issue of conflict between different stakeholders in the area over water which risked a violent confrontation.

+A growing number of non-military and civil society organizations are advocating for a national security approach including Brookings Institution and the Council on Foreign Relations (US), the International Institute for Strategic Studies and Chatham House (UK), Stockholm International Peace Research Institute, Clingendael (Netherlands), French Institute for International and Strategic Affairs, Adelphi (Germany) and the Australian Strategic Policy Institute.
+Environmental groups have also embraced a national security approach such as the World Wildlife Fund, the Environmental Defense Fund and Nature Conservancy (US) and E3G in Europe.
+The grassroots group Extinction Rebellion Netherlands even invited a Dutch military general to contribute to their 'rebel' handbook.
+Even though these groups are often more concerned with human security they seek to involve the military as allies, driven by the belief that it can help achieve broader political and economic support.

 The field of climate security practices is still young and even though the issue is growing in importance, some actors are still reluctant to get involved due to the uncertainty inherent in the new field.
 Because climatic change will only increase in the near future von Lossow et al. conclude that expanding the number of climate security practices in vulnerable areas of the world has "huge potential to catalyse more sustainable and long-term peace and stability".

-Political discourse
+Political approaches

 The transnational character of climate-related security risks often goes beyond the capacity of national governments to respond adequately.
-Many parts of governments or state leaders acknowledge climate change as an issue for human security, national or regional security:
+Many parts of governments or state leaders acknowledge climate change as an issue for human security, national or regional security.

+Despite ongoing concerns about the securitization of climate change, it has had little effect on the policies and activities of national governments, which have tended to take 'business as usual' approaches to managing and containing international migration.